-Lesson 9 introduces the Create mode-where students will create a photo book that includes not only photos from the catalog, but also artwork such as themes, backgrounds, frames, and clip graphics from the Graphics library.
+Lesson 9 introduces the Create mode-where students will create a photo book that includes not only photos from the catalog, but also artwork such as themes, backgrounds, frames, and clip art from the Graphics library.

 The lesson begins by exploring the Graphics library, and then steps the student through the Photo Book project-the most complex of those available in the Create menu.
 In the course of the project, students learn basic skills for working with design elements such as backgrounds, frames, and text objects that are applicable to any of the simpler projects, and also become more familiar with the Layers panel.

-The section "Refining your Photo Book layout using layers and effects" in the revisits and reinforces several techniques used in the four preceding lessons.
+The section "Refining your Photo Book layout using layers and effects" revisits and reinforces several techniques used in the four preceding lessons.

-This lesson also covers the creative use of text, filters, and the filter gallery, with more references to the use of layers, layer masks, and blending.
+This lesson also covers the completely revised Slideshow Builder (which is now available on the Mac as well), plus the creative use of text, filters, and the filter gallery, with more references to the use of layers, layer masks, and blending.

 Lesson 10 deals with printing, sharing and exporting, as well as catalog backups.
-This lesson covers several topics that will be more effective if your students have Internet access.
-However, most of the exercises can still be followed even without a printer or Internet connection.
+This lesson covers several topics that will be more effective if your students have Internet access, including exercises on sharing via Adobe Revel; however, most of the exercises can still be followed even without a printer or Internet connection.